jjlintol1/react-admin-dashboard/README.md

 React Admin Dashboard is a modern and responsive web application built with React.js.
 It provides a comprehensive and user-friendly interface for managing and monitoring various aspects of an admin system or application.

-## Demo

-A live demo of the React Admin Dashboard is available at [https://your-demo-link.com](https://your-demo-link.com).

 ## Features

 - Clean and modern UI/UX design for an enjoyable user experience.